-- 1. Start the VSA application. - Click on Utilities > Macros > Recall.
-Navigate to the Examples\Macros subdirectory in the directory where you installed the VSA application (for example, C:\Program Files\Agilent\89600 VSA\Examples\Macros).
-Select RecallSetupAfterAliasCheck and AliasChecker files, and click OK.
+- 1. Start the 89600 VSA application. - Click on Utilities > Macros...
+Use the Import... button to navigate to the Examples\Macros subdirectory in the directory where you installed the 89600 VSA software application (for example, C:\Program Files\ Agilent\89600 Software <version>\89600 VSA Software\Examples\ Macros).
+Select RecallSetupAfterAliasCheck and AliasChecker folders, and click OK.